grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [ ] Percy should have a captain's chair in the control room.
 Or at least a station she stands at.
 	* (I think her standing station gets established later in the story, make sure it makes sense in the earlier parts of the book)
 	* maybe refer to it explicitly as the 'captain's station'? (akin to the sonar station and the navigation station)
-* [ ] make sure you make it clear early on that Hemi is the 'deck boss'
+* [ ] make sure you make it clear early on that Hemi is the 'Deck Boss'
 * [ ] mention that the navigation table is lit from underneath?
 (Is it? or is it just a well-lit station?)
 * [ ] Is the PA one ship-wide system?
 Or does it go to different specific compartments?
 Or both?
 	* decide, edit and then make sure it's reflected in the Prospect notes file